 - The application must specify the quarter, year, and degree program (PhD) for which you are applying.
 Please remember that receiving an M.S. on the way to the Ph.D. is not a requirement in the UCSB Materials Department.
 Because our graduate program is focused on doctoral education, we do not admit students seeking a terminal M.S. degree.
 Also, please be aware that very few positions are typically available for Winter and Spring quarters therefore, the department encourages you to apply for the Fall quarter.

-- You must also specify the area of emphasis among those listed below that you would like to pursue as your major field.
-Please note these are areas that would eventually define your academic program.
-Students are generally admitted into specific areas based on the number of research openings available and the suitability of the student's background.
-Therefore, your input here is very important.
-We encourage students to keep their interests broad during the application process and avoid defining their area of emphasis as a specific research topic.
-You may elaborate on your specific research interests in your statement of purpose: Electronic and Photonic Materials; Inorganic Materials; Macromolecular/Biomolecular Materials; or Structural Materials.
+- You must also specify the area of emphasis among those listed below that you would like to pursue as a gradaute student.
+Given that the balance of our incoming class is, in part, defined by desired research areas, your input here is very important.
+We encourage students to keep their interests broad during the application process.
+You may elaborate on your specific research interests and faculty members of particular interest in your statement of purpose: Electronic and Photonic Materials; Functional and Quantum Materials; Macromolecular/Biomolecular Materials; or Structural Materials.

 Do you accept applications for Winter or Spring quarters?

 Please note that while we accept applications for Fall, Winter, and Spring quarters, we generally have more openings to admit new students in the Fall.

 Does your department have a rolling application process?